camirian/coursera-ml-specialization/course-3-unsupervised-learning-recommenders-rl/week-2/week-2-notes.md

 ---
-Topic: Course 3: Unsupervised Learning, Recommenders, Reinforcement Learning - Week 2
+Topic: "Course 3: Unsupervised Learning, Recommenders, Reinforcement Learning - Week 2"
-Source: [Link to Coursera module for this week]
+Source: "[Link to Coursera module for this week]"
-Confidence: [Your rating from 1 to 5]
+Confidence: "[Your rating from 1 to 5]"
 ---

 # Core Notes